samiuljoy/minimal-dwm-and-st-ricing/Readme.md

 t.
 MODKEY+Ctrl+Return make selected window to move to prominent window(master window)

 u.
 Hover over a window and scroll to move focus to that screen since focus follows mouse is turned off.
+To turn on Focus follows mouse, uncomment line #168 and #254 that says enternotify.

 ### st directory includes